US judge strikes down Biden climate damage cost estimate

 Associated Press

-WASHINGTON (AP) — A federal judge in Louisiana on Friday blocked the Biden administration’s move to increase the government’s cost estimate of future damages caused by greenhouse gas emissions, a key component of federal rules for oil and gas drilling, automobiles and other industries.
+WASHINGTON (AP) — A federal judge on Friday blocked the Biden administration’s attempt to put greater emphasis on potential damage from greenhouse gas emissions when creating rules for polluting industries.

-U.S. District Judge James Cain of the Western District of Louisiana sided with Republican attorneys general who challenged the administration’s actions, saying they threatened to drive up energy costs while decreasing state revenues from energy production.
-The judge issued an injunction that bars the administration from using the higher cost estimate, which puts a dollar value on damages caused by every additional ton of greenhouse gases emitted into the atmosphere.
+U.S. District Judge James Cain of the Western District of Louisiana sided with Republican attorneys general who said the administration’s action to raise the cost estimate of carbon emissions threatened to drive up energy costs while decreasing state revenues from energy production.
+The judge issued an injunction that bars the Biden administration from using the higher cost estimate, which puts a dollar value on damages caused by every additional ton of greenhouse gases emitted into the atmosphere.

-President Joe Biden ordered an update to the climate cost estimate on his first day in office that restored it to about $51 per ton of carbon dioxide emissions, after the Trump administration had reduced the climate figure to about $7 per ton.
-Trump’s estimate included only damages felt in the U.S. versus the global damages captured under the higher estimate.
+President Joe Biden on his first day in office restored the climate cost estimate to about $51 per ton of carbon dioxide emissions after the Trump administration had reduced the figure to about $7 per ton.
+Former President Donald Trump’s estimate included only damages felt in the U.S. versus the global damages captured under the higher estimate.

-The Biden administration’s revival of a higher figure initially set under the Obama administration would make rules aimed at addressing climate change more economically justifiable.
-That’s because the benefits of reducing planet-warming emissions would be more likely to outweigh the expenses for industry to comply with new rules.

 Known as the social cost of carbon, the rule uses economic models to capture damages caused by rising sea levels, recurring droughts and other consequences of climate change.
-The $51 estimate was first established in 2016 and was used to justify major rules such as the Clean Power Plan to tighten emissions standards from coal-fired power plants and separate rules imposing tougher vehicle emission standards.
+The $51 estimate was first established in 2016 and was used to justify major rules such as the Clean Power Plan — President Barack Obama’s signature effort to address climate change by tightening emissions standards from coal-fired power plants — and separate rules imposing tougher vehicle emission standards.

+The Supreme Court blocked the Clean Power Plan before it ever took effect, and a more lenient rule imposed by the Trump administration was later thrown out by a federal appeals court.

 The carbon cost estimate had not yet been used very much under Biden, but is being considered in a pending environmental review of oil and gas lease sales in western states.